BSc Nursing Practice (CPD) / Course details

 - To increase awareness of the different ways in which the patient and family can be supported through the various stages of the cancer journey

-- To develop analytic and reflective skills in order to improve clinical decision-making and enhance patient care
+- To develop analytic and reflective skills, in order to improve clinical decision-making and enhance patient outcomes

 Knowledge and understanding